TABLE OF CONTENTS

-Having trouble installing and running Second Life on your Mac?
+Having trouble installing, updating or running Second Life on your Mac?
 You're not alone!

 Depending on the version of the OS X that your Mac uses, you may encounter an error when attempting to install or start Second Life for the first time after an update.
 In late 2019, Apple added an additional step for developers working on Mac OS X apps that requires special validation signatures as a new security feature.
 Any application (like Second Life) which does not have one of these validation signatures will display an error message: